Staff & Board

 Research and Stewardship Coordinator

-Austin received his B.S. in biology with an ecology and conservation biology emphasis at Idaho State University in Pocatello, Idaho.
-He is currently nearing the completion of his M.S. degree in biology at Idaho State with a thesis emphasis on the stopover ecology of migrating songbirds in southeastern Idaho.
-He is an avid birder and outdoorsman, with his favorite birds being Northern Hawk Owl (Surnia ulula) and Summer Tanager (Piranga rubra).
+Austin received his B.S. in Biology with an ecology and conservation biology at Idaho State University in Pocatello, Idaho.
+He also received his Master’s of Science degree in Biology at Idaho State with a thesis emphasis on the stopover ecology of migrating passerines in southeastern Idaho.
+He is an avid birder and outdoorsman, with his favorite birds being Northern Hawk Owl (Surnia ulula) and just about all the passerines, a group that includes songbirds.
 His intense passion for birds and other wildlife since toddlerhood has appropriately unified his hobbies with his career interests.
-He never leaves the office without his binoculars!
+He never leaves the office or his house without binoculars!
 On any given day you can find him doing something with birds or other wildlife.
-On occasion he can be found going on long walks in the neighborhood or enjoying live jazz music with his dear wife Grace.
+On occasion he can be found going trail running, on long walks in the neighborhood, or enjoying live jazz music with his dear wife Grace.

 Robert Windham